nicolasard/personalStuff/Shellscripting.md

 Useful when you want to free old data/logs.

 ## Forensic Analysis
-uptime - Get server uptime
+uptime - Get server uptime.
+last - Get who was login into the system.

 #### The history log
 You can cat the history log from cat ~/.bash_history